rafalmoneta/rafalmoneta/README.md

 # Hey, I am Rafał!

 Hey, I'm Rafał Moneta I started as a freelancer creating fullstack applications.
 Currently I'm Software Engineer at Software Mansion working on React Native RnD project.
+I am open for small freelance projects.

 I am self-taught developer with passion and a curiosity to explore new technologies.
 I love dark mode, technology, and building side projects.
 When not futzing around the code, I like running, watching movies, or playing football.I believe in the power of lifelong learning and try to inspire others to do the same.